-As of March 31, 2006, we had a \$7.75 million first mortgage loan that bore interest at a variable rate of one month LIBOR plus 4.25% and was scheduled to mature in March 2006.
+As of June 30, 2006, we had a \$7.75 million first mortgage loan that bore interest at a variable rate of one month LIBOR plus 4.25% and was scheduled to mature in March 2007.
 This loan was extended for one year with no other change in terms.
 This loan was made to a not-for-profit corporation that holds and manages investment property from the endowment of a private academic institution.
 Two of our directors are members of the board of trustees of the borrower and the private academic institution.
-Interest income recorded from this loan for the three months ended March 31, 2006 and 2005 was approximately \$0.2 million and \$0.1 million, respectively.
+Interest income recorded from this loan for the three months ended June 30, 2005 and 2005 was approximately \$0.2 million and \$0.1 million, respectively and for the six months ended June 30, 2006 and 2005 was approximately \$0.4 million and \$0.3 million, respectively.

 ACM has a 50% non-controlling interest in an entity, which owns 15% of a real estate holding company that owns and operates a factory outlet center.
-At March 31, 2006, ACM's investment in this joint venture was approximately \$0.2 million.
-At March 31, 2006, the Company had a \$27.9 million preferred equity investment outstanding to this joint venture, which was collateralized by a pledge in the ownership interest in this commercial real estate property.
+At June 30, 2006, ACM's investment in this joint venture was approximately \$0.2 million.
+At June 30, 2006, we had a \$27.9 million preferred equity investment outstanding to this joint venture, which was collateralized by a pledge in the ownership interest in this commercial real estate property.
 This loan was funded by ACM in September 2005 and was purchased by us in March 2006.
 The loan required monthly interest payments based on one month LIBOR and matures in September 2007.
-Interest income recorded from this loan for the three months ended March 31, 2006 was approximately \$11,000.
+Interest income recorded from this loan for the three and six months ended June 30, 2006 was approximately \$11,000 and \$1.0 million, respectively.

-During the three months ended March 31, 2005, ACM received a brokerage fee for services rendered in arranging a loan facility for a borrower.
-The Company was credited \$0.4 million of this fee which represents our proportionate effort in facilitating the financing.
-The fee was included in other income for the three months ended March 31, 2005.
-No such fee was earned in the three months ended March 31, 2006.
+During the six months ended June 30, 2005, ACM received a brokerage fee for services rendered in arranging a loan facility for a borrower.
+We were credited \$0.4 million of this fee which represents our proportionate effort in facilitating the financing.
+The fee was included in other income for the six months ended June 30, 2005.
+No such fee was earned in the six months ended June 30, 2006.

-At March 31, 2006, \$0.2 million of escrows received at loan closings were due from ACM and were net in due to related party.
-This payment was received in April 2006.
-At December 31, 2005, \$0.2 million of escrows received by the Company at loan closings were due to ACM and included in due to related party.
-This payment was remitted in January 2006.
-In addition, as of December 31, 2005, approximately \$0.1 million of net expenses payments due from ACM were included net in due to related party.
-These payments were received in January 2006.
+At June 30, 2006, \$0.1 million of escrows received at loan closings were due to ACM and were included in due to related party.
+This payment was remitted in July 2006.
+At December 31, 2005, escrows received by us at loan closings and expense payments made by ACM on our behalf totaling \$0.1 million were included in due to related party and payment was remitted in January 2006.

-The Company is dependent upon its manager, ACM, to provide services to the Company that are vital to its operations with whom it has conflicts of interest.
-The Company's chairman, chief executive officer and president, Mr. Ivan Kaufman, is also the chief executive officer and president of ACM, and, the Company's chief financial officer, Mr. Paul Elenio, is the chief financial officer of ACM.
-In addition, Mr. Kaufman and the Kaufman entities together beneficially own approximately 90% of the outstanding membership interests of ACM and certain of the Company's employees and directors, also hold an ownership interest in ACM.
-Furthermore, one of the Company's directors also serves as the trustee of one of the Kaufman entities that holds a majority of the outstanding membership interests in ACM and co-trustee of another Kaufman entity that owns an equity interest in ACM.
-ACM currently holds an 18% limited partnership interest in the Company's operating partnership and 18% of the voting power of its outstanding stock.
+We are dependent upon our manager, ACM, to provide services to us that are vital to our operations with whom we have conflicts of interest.
+Our chairman, chief executive officer and president, Mr. Ivan Kaufman, is also the chief executive officer and president of ACM, and, our chief financial officer, Mr. Paul Elenio, is the chief financial officer of ACM.
+In addition, Mr. Kaufman and the Kaufman entities together beneficially own approximately 90% of the outstanding membership interests of ACM and certain of our employees and directors, also hold an ownership interest in ACM.
+Furthermore, one of the our directors also serves as the trustee of one of the Kaufman entities that holds a majority of the outstanding membership interests in ACM and co-trustee of another Kaufman entity that owns an equity interest in ACM.
+ACM currently holds an 18% limited partnership interest in our operating partnership and 18% of the voting power of its outstanding stock.